alexandertrefz/essence/packages/website/protocols.md

 `§§` above it, Completion lists it beside the written members, and Signature Help answers for it.

+It is reached through `::` and through nothing else.
+A written Method also has a Namespace spelling — `Integer.isLessThan(a, b)` names the Namespace and passes the receiver — and a provided Method has none, because no Namespace declares it.
+The Protocol's own name is not one either: `Equatable.isNot(a, b)` is `protocol-as-value`, since a Protocol is a bound and never a value.

 ### What a provided body may say

 A provided Method's body is written on `@`, the conforming value. `@` is known